Arthur Currie: Honours and tribute

 Currie was named a Companion of the Order of the Bath after the Second Battle of Ypres in 1915 and promoted Knight Commander of the Order of the Bath in the 1918 New Year Honours.
 He was made a Knight Grand Cross of the Order of St Michael and St George in the 1919 New Year Honours, and was Mentioned in Despatches nine times over the course of the war.
 Currie also received a number of foreign awards, including the French Légion d'honneur and Croix de guerre (with Palm), the Belgian Croix de guerre and Order of the Crown, and the US Distinguished Service Medal.
 Currie's contributions both to the war effort as well as post-war education was recognized in 19 honorary degrees.

 Many tributes have been made to Currie.
 In 1919 General Currie Elementary School was built in Richmond, British Columbia.
 A Sir Arthur Currie Elementary School under the Protestant School Board of Greater Montreal was also built.
-Mount Currie (2810m) located at the Spray River headwaters in Banff National Park is named after Currie.
+Mount Currie (2810 m) at the Spray River headwaters in Banff National Park is named after Currie.
 The Currie Barracks in Calgary opened in 1933 was named in his honour (later renamed to CFB Calgary).
-In 1934\ Currie was designated as a Canadian Person of National Historic Significance.
+In 1934, Currie was designated as a Canadian Person of National Historic Significance.
 The Currie Building and Currie Hall at the Royal Military College of Canada in Kingston, Ontario were subsequently named in his honour.
 In Victoria the street where Currie lived was renamed Arthur Currie Lane and an on-campus housing building at University of Victoria is named in his honour.
 In Strathroy, Ontario the local branch of the Royal Canadian Legion bears his name, and a statue has been raised to him.
 Robert A. Heinlein, in his science fiction novel Starship Troopers, named one of the basic training facilities "Camp Arthur Currie".
 In 2006 Canada honoured Currie as one of fourteen Canadians in the Valiants Memorial, and is one of the five people commemorated with a life-sized statue. and the Sir Arthur Currie Memorial Gymnasium at McGill University in Montreal.